Founder Puzzles, 2nd Ed.

 The three PDF files cover frameworks, materials and background reading.

-Ten unlocked Excel Files.
+Thirteen unlocked Excel Files.
 Four variations of Maya Closet Financial Model.
 Two variation of GEMS Education Financial Model.
-4 additional supporting Excel Files.
+Seven additional supporting Excel Files.

 The Excel templates present models in different stages of assembly so you can you follow through how they evolve across the book.